-Burden of disease measures the impact of different diseases or injuries on a population.
-It combines the years of healthy life lost due to living with ill-health (non-fatal burden) with the years of life lost due to dying prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
+Burden of disease measures the impact of different diseases or injuries on a population, including both physical and mental ill health and substance use disorders.
+It combines the years of healthy life lost due to living with ill-health (non-fatal burden) with the years of life lost due to dving prematurely (fatal burden) to give a total burden reported using the disability-adjusted life years (DALYs) measure.
 The Western Australian Burden of Disease Study 2015 (Department of Health Western Australia, 2021) indicated that the South West region had a 1.1 times higher rate of fatal burden and a 1.2 times higher rate of non-fatal burden compared to the metropolitan regions.
 Chronic disease accounted for a substantial proportion of the burden of disease.
-The region had the highest musculoskeletal burden in the state. accounting for 17% of total burden.
-Back pain/ problems, COPD and coronary heart disease were among the leading five causes of burden for both males and females, osteoarthritis was the leading cause for females, while lung cancer was the fifth leading cause for males.
+The region had the highest musculoskeletal burden in the state, accounting for 17% of total burden.
+Back pain/problems, COPD and coronary heart disease were among the leading five causes of burden for both males and females, osteoarthritis was the leading cause for females, while lung cancer was the fifth leading cause for males.